OfficeDev/teams-toolkit/packages/vscode-extension/README.md

 <a href=https://docs.microsoft.com/en-us/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions>Messaging extensions</a> allow users to interact with your web service through buttons and forms in the Microsoft Teams client.

-## Build a Teams app in less than 5 minutes

-Build a Teams app from the scratch or explore our [samples](https://github.com/OfficeDev/TeamsFx-Samples) to help you quickly get started with the basic Teams app concepts and code structures.
+## Getting started

+After installing the Teams toolkit, follow the [Get Started](https://aka.ms/teamsfx-build-first-app) instructions in our documentation to smoothly start with.

+In the Teams Toolkit for Visual Sutido Code, you can easily discover all applicable commands in the sidebar and Command Palette with the keyword ‘Teams’.
+It also supports [Command Line Interface (CLI)](https://www.npmjs.com/package/@microsoft/teamsfx-cli) to increase efficiency.

 ## Prerequisites